KevinKra/Notes/certifications/aws/developer/resource.md

 ## Lambda Questions

 - What two file types are suitable for the lambda function deployment package?
-- What _two_ things are required when you create a lambda functions?
+- What two elements are _required_ when you create a lambda function?
 - what does the **deployment package** provide?
 - What does the **execution role** provide?
-- A lambda can come in two versions, what are they?
+- A lambda can come in two "versions", what are they?
+- Describe a **unpublished version** of a lambda function.
 - Describe a **published version** of a lambda function.
-- Describe a **unpublished version** of a lambda function.
 - Describe a lambda function **alias**.
 - What is the Execution Context in a lambda function and what use cases can it provide?
 - Describe the `InvalidParameterValueException` error.